Global Masters

 The ability to do good work in every major aspect of a field or practice area.
 Mentors and teaches other actors in the system from a place of understanding and attainment.

-• Is actively involved in designing and delivering complex collaborative work. (i.e., not retired or fully engaged in another line of work)
+Be actively involved in designing and delivering complex collaborative work. (i.e., not retired or fully engaged in another line of work)

 Recognized Masters of the Taylor System and Method: